getpopper/popper/README.md

 ## Installation

-To run workflows, you need to have a container runtime installed ([Docker][docker], [Singularity][singularity] and [Vagrant](https://vagrantup.com/) are currently supported).
+To run workflows, you need to have Git and a container runtime installed ([Docker][docker], [Singularity][singularity] and [Vagrant](https://vagrantup.com/) are currently supported).
 To install Popper you can use [`pip`](https://pypi.python.org/pypi).
 We recommend to install in a